NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 ```
 dotnet run --use-token-exchange
 ```
-In addition to start the [Sample API project](../SampleAPI/README.md), you will also need to start the [Sample API for token exchange project](../SampleApiForTokenExchange/README.md).
+In addition to starting the [Sample API project](../SampleAPI/README.md), you will also need to start the [Sample API for token exchange project](../SampleApiForTokenExchange/README.md).
 Look into that project folder for more information.

 ### Use of multi-tenancy
 *Multi-tenancy* is a pattern that allows multiple consumers of a software vendor to use the same instance of the vendor’s software.
 The consequence of this is that a multi-tenant system can set the parent organization number for a token request.
 In order to do this, use the extra option